Guide to Bangkok city

 Bangkok is the capital of Thailand.
 With over 11 million people living in the city it's Thailand's largest and most populated city.
-Bangkok is also the world's most visited city in terms of tourism.
+Bangkok is also the world's most visited city in terms of travel and tourism.

 This guide to Bangkok is focused on making the most of your time in the city.
 Find out the best places to visit, how to get there easily and discover some off the beaten path locations.

 Did you know?Bangkok was not Thailand's first capital.
 Ayutthaya to the north was Thailand's first capital.
 Bangkok started out as a small trading post.